-Only local units of government that have been entered into the Certified Local Government (CLG) program prior to the grant application deadline may apply for grant funding.
+Only active Certified Local Governments (CLGs) that have been certified prior to the grant application deadline may apply for grant funding.
+A local unit of government must be certified as a CLG prior to the application due date.
 CLGs must be in good standing with SHPO to be eligible for grant funding.
+This includes having an annual report on file with SHPO for the previous year.

 A list of current CLGs can be found here.